23BCA309/javascript_project/README.md

-hello m
+hello fellow coder
-view and feel free to give any suggestion on that code contact if any query thank you
+review and feel free to give any suggestion on that code contact me if any query thank you